caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 Note: the library "CodeMirror" has no file "codemirror.js" by default: it is created automatically when installing packages with npm.
-To use it via composer, the missing file is added in the package used by composer.
+To use it via composer, the zip file from codemirror.net (v5) is used.

 Then install it like any other Omeka module.

 * Files extensions

-For security reasons, the plugin checks the extension of each ingested file.
+For security reasons, the module checks the extension of each ingested file.
 So, if you import specific files, in particular XML metadata files and json ones, they should be allowed in the page `/admin/setting`.